Anant-Raman/Authentication-POC/README.md

 # Authentication-POC
-A POC og Authentication feature using firebase to demonstrate clean and loosely coupled MVVM architecture.
+A POC on Authentication feature using firebase to demonstrate clean and loosely coupled MVVM architecture.

 How to setup the project?